 The remaining three blocks are divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System, and a total of two blocks rotating at the UPMC Western Psychiatric Hospital on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.

 The second year of residency training provides a core set of experiences covering the scope of inpatient psychiatry, including clinical rotations in mood disorders, psychosis, child, geriatric, and consultation and liaison (C/L) psychiatry services.
 The weekly teaching sessions are closely integrated with these clinical experiences.
-In addition, residents begin psychotherapy training with patient assignments and individual and group supervision by the middle of PGY2.
+In addition, residents begin psychotherapy training with patients and individual and group supervision by the middle of PGY2.
 At the end of the second year, residents can competently diagnose and treat a wide variety of common psychiatric disorders.

 Residents in the General Psychiatry Program spend 10 to 11 weeks in four specialty inpatient services, reflecting four broad areas in clinical psychiatry.
 Each inpatient service has "teaching teams", with one resident supervised by one attending.
 Residents carry no more than eight patients at any given time.
 On each service, residents work closely with the supervising attending and the multidisciplinary treatment team, comprising nurses, social workers, and other clinicians.
-Residents are given increasing independence in managing the assigned patients with time.
+Residents are given increasing independence in managing patients with time.
 In addition to general medical and pediatric coverage from the Medical Care of the Psychiatric Patient team, onsite medical coverage and specialty consultations are available through the UPMC Presbyterian Hospital, which is physically connected to the UPMC Western Psychiatric Hospital by an indoor tunnel.
 Residents continue to take overnight call at the UPMC Western Psychiatric Hospital throughout their second year, except while on C/L rotation.